arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ## Arrays

 So far, each variable we have created has stored one piece of data.
 The statement `int x = 5;` creates a variable `x` which can store a single integer value, and assigns that value to `5`.

-Often, it is convenient to store multiple values in sequence in a single variable; this is where arrays come into play.
+But sometimes it is convenient to store multiple values in sequence in a single variable; this is where arrays come into play.
 Arrays can store a sequence of values (all of a specified type).

 We will start our discussion of arrays with an example: